10-Q 1 ain-20230930.htm 10-Q ain-20230930

 Bank fees and amortization of debt issuance costs

-The following table presents components of income tax expense for the three and nine months ended September 30, 2023 and 2022:
+The Company's effective income tax rate for the three and nine months ended September 30, 2024 and 2023, is as follows:

 Three months ended September 30,Nine months ended September 30,